Out With ASH – In With CAT!

 This nihilistic thinking seems to be, among the NICE people and many involved in so-called tobacco control, that it will never be possible to get all smokers to quit and so the best compromise is that those who can’t or won’t stop should be encouraged to continue their nicotine addiction, where necessary indefinitely, in a possibly safer way than by smoking.

 ASH’s policy contributes to this weak approach.
 As mentioned, the acronym means Action on Smoking and Health, but the only action that needs to be taken to deal once and for all with the smoking epidemic, it to abolish tobacco.
 Unfortunately, ASH doesn’t agree with this.

-Therefore, I propose that instead of more and more effort going into ‘tobacco control’, a new organisation – of which I would volunteer to be the honorary secretary and president – should be set up, dedicated to closing down the cigarette factories.
+And now, my amazaing revelation.
+I propose that instead of more and more effort going into tobacco control, a new organisation, of which I would volunteer to be the honorary secretary and president, should be set up, dedicated to closing down the cigarette factories.

 I would call it the Campaign for the Abolition of Tobacco (CAT).

 I am also in the process of setting up the Anti-Nicotine Alliance which interested readers can learn about here.